-Open the /var/simp/environments/simp/rsync/<OSTYPE>/Global/dhcpd/dhcpd.conf file and edit it to suit the necessary environment.

-Make sure the following is done in the dhcpd.conf:
+Open /var/simp/environments/production/rsync/<OSTYPE>/Global/dhcpd/dhcpd.conf and edit it to suit the necessary environment.
+Make sure the following is done:

-- The next-server setting in the pxeclients class block points to the IP Address of the TFTP server. - Create a Subnet block and edit the following: - Make sure the router and netmask are correct for your environment. - Enter the hardware ethernet and fixed-address for each client that will be kickstarted.
+- The next-server setting in the pxeclients class block points to the IP Address of the TFTP server. - Create a subnet block and edit the following: - Make sure the routers, subnet-mask, and netmask are correct for your environment. - Enter the hardware ethernet and fixed-address for each client that will be kickstarted.
 For increased security, it is suggested that SIMP environments not allow clients to pick random IP Address in a subnet.
 The MAC address must be associated with and IP Address here.
-(You can add additional ones as needed.) - Enter the domain name for option domain-name - Enter the IP Address of the DNS server for option domain-name-servers - If PXE booting is being done with this DHCP server, make sure each filename parameter corresponds to the correct boot loader file on the TFTP server.
-If you are using SIMP's simp::server:kickstart class to manage the TFTP server, the default filename values listed in the pxeclients class of the sample dhpcd.conf will be correct.
+(You can add additional ones as needed.) - Enter the domain name for option domain-name - Enter the IP Address of the DNS server for option domain-name-servers

+- If this DHCP server is used for PXE booting, make sure each filename parameter corresponds to the correct boot loader file on the TFTP server.
+If you are using SIMP's simp::server::kickstart class to manage the TFTP server, the default filename values listed in the pxeclients class of the sample dhpcd.conf will be correct.